 Thank You in Sign Language

-Learn how to sign thank you – its an important sign for good manners!
+Learn how to sign thank you in ASL (American Sign Language).
+Its an important sign for good manners and showing respect!

 - Teaching sign language to babies is a great way to start laying the foundation for good manners.
 Start to teach this sign by modeling.
 Whenever your child hands you something say, “Oh!
 Thank you!” and sign.
 You can also cue your child to respond when someone gives her something with a thank you.